• Authorized ticket agency based in Vienna

 • Opera house: Teatro La Fenice, Venice

 La Traviata’s beautiful melodies and poignant depiction of the fragility of love have made the work a favorite of generations of opera-goers.
-Rosa Feola and Claudia Pavone star as the self-sacrificing courtesan Violetta, the “fallen woman” of the opera’s title, who knows that the tuberculosis she suffers from will take her life.
-But then she meets the young and idealistic Alfredo (Piero Pretti, Giulio Pelligra), who offers her true love—with tragic consequences.
-Gabriele Viviani and Luca Grassi alternate as Giorgio Germont, Alfredo’s stern father, and Stefano Ranzani leads the La Fenice Orchestra & Choir.
+Marina Monzò stars as the self-sacrificing courtesan Violetta, the “fallen woman” of the opera’s title, who knows that the tuberculosis she suffers from will take her life.
+But then she meets the young and idealistic Alfredo (Francesco Demuro), who offers her true love—with tragic consequences.
+Nicola Alaimo sings Giorgio Germont, Alfredo’s stern father, and Diego Matheuz leads the La Fenice Orchestra & Choir.

 Ticket information